 This post originally appeared on the Allies in Recovery member site.
 It will give you a taste of all the resources we make available to our members, and how they will help you help your loved one.

 This means you are putting together a plan for dealing with substance abuse in your family.
 And not just any plan – a plan that puts together the best that science and practice have to offer.

 So pause and take a deep breath because on this site you will find everything you’re going to need.

-The video modules on this site lay out the plan step by step.
+The video modules on our member site (view an excerpt here) lay out the plan step by step.
 You’re going to start by making sure you know how to stay safe and you’re going to think through what you would do in a crisis.